EnterpriseDB/edb-cnpg-gke-autopilot-deployer/README.md

 Choose an instance name and [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for the app.
-By default, EDB Community 360 PostgreSQL uses the `cnpg-system` namespace, but in most cases, you can use the `default` namespace.
+By convention, EDB Community 360 PostgreSQL uses the `cnpg-system` namespace, but in most cases, you can use the `default` namespace.

 ```shell